OFFICE OF THE UNITED STATES ATTORNEY

 FOR IMMEDIATE RELEASE

-Under federal statutes, Clark could be subject to a sentence of up to 20 years in federal prison without parole, plus a fine up to $250,000 and an order of restitution.
+Under federal statutes, Clark is subject to a mandatory minimum sentence of 20 years in federal prison without parole, up to a sentence of life in federal prison without parole, plus a fine up to $8 million.
 A sentencing hearing will be scheduled after the completion of a presentence investigation by the United States Probation Office.

-This case is being prosecuted by Assistant U.S. Attorney Jane Pansing Brown.
-It was investigated by the Federal Bureau of Investigation.
+This case is being prosecuted by Assistant U.S. Attorney Gary K. Milligan.
+It was investigated by the Drug Enforcement Administration, IRS-Criminal Investigation and U.S. Immigration and Customs Enforcement.

 This news release, as well as additional information about the office of the United States Attorney for the Western District of Missouri, is available on-line at